-After conducting paired and comparable sales, residential neighborhood and subdivision analyses and their conclusions, it was determined that some areas of the county the market were stable and would utilize no trend.
-However, central to western portions of the county experienced a general upward trend of 2%, which was utilized in the 2018 vacant land valuation for residential properties.
+After conducting paired and comparable sales, along with conclusions of residential neighborhood and subdivision analyses, it was determined that in some areas of the County the market was stable and would utilize no trend.
+However, central to western portions of the County experienced a general upward trend of 2.5%, which was utilized in the 2019 vacant land valuation for residential properties.

 A land study for commercial property is also updated annually and indicated an overall inflationary trend of 6% per year.
 However, there were a few isolated areas of the County where no trend was evident.

 In accordance with the provisions in K.S.A.
 79-1476, the Division of Property Valuation is required annually to furnish each county the results of its study relating to changes, if any, of the Use Value of agricultural land.
 Changes can and do occur as a result of several factors, including cropping practices, commodity prices, and production costs.